-Nothing made me feel more inculcated into my own language than the idea of stacked adjectives; a revelation that blipped into my head during ‘me’ time in the shower.
+Nothing made me feel more inculcated into my own language than the idea of stacked adjectives.
 In an English speaker’s subconscious mind, multiple adjectives have a specific order.
-When they fall out of that learned order, the brain glitches and the meaning can be lost, confused, or even misconstrued.
+When they fall out of that learned order, the brain glitches, and the meaning can be lost, confused, or even misconstrued.

 Let me quote from Katy Waldman’s The Secret Rules of Adjective Order.

 Though red big barns and big red barns are semantically identical, the second kind pleases our ears more.
 These tricky situations – neither pure correlation nor accumulation – generally occur when you cross the border between adjectival regions, such as size and color.
 When that happens, an invisible code snaps into place, and the eight categories shimmy into one magistral conga line: general opinion, then specific opinion then size then shape then age then color then provenance then material.